prernapal13/Android_Appium_Python/README.md

 # Description
 This is a sample android automation framework, implemented using Java, Appium/Webdriver and TestNG.
 Page Object Model (POM) is used to make the code more readable, maintainable, and reusable.
-This sample project is properperly structured and can be used for learning purposes.
+This sample project is properly structured and can be used for learning purposes.

 # Pre-Requisites:
 1. Android Studio, python setup must be done.